- Gait recognition software identifies a person based on how they walk

 New Israeli technology could revolutionise surveillance

 A less invasive technology comes from two Israeli companies, Photuro and Mantis Vision, which presented their latest solution at the Ayalon Mall in Tel Aviv.
 Their 3-dimensional photography booth was equipped with 3D cameras that can determine a person’s accurate measurements, including height, width, and even “the thickness of your palm”.
 The booth was equipped with 22 cameras and high-quality lighting, allowing visitors to create their own digital models, or avatars.
 Before they step into the kiosk, visitors were required to fill out a form and select the right image specifications.
 The technology can photograph five people simultaneously, and it can create a highly accurate digital image of the person in a couple of seconds.
 Although the tech is relatively new, there’s already a great deal of interest in using it in various sectors, such as robotics and shipping, while it’s especially well suited for the needs of the surveillance industry.
-For instance, this, innovation could be used for creating a 3D database of suspected criminals, and 3D cameras could “capture anyone trying to without them needing to be [motionless]”.
+For instance, this, innovation could be used for creating a 3D database of suspected criminals, and 3D cameras could “capture anyone trying to [get into a specific location] without them needing to be [motionless]”.
 By capturing people’s faces and bodies, these cameras could help police and authorities to create criminals’ biometric signature.

 Surveillance technology needs more regulation

 Further advances in the field will make surveillance systems inexpensive and easy to deploy, which will encourage more governments to implement them.
 But such widespread deployment of surveillance tech poses a threat to our privacy.
 The American Civil Liberties Union (ACLU) has already joined forces with several other organisations and “civil rights and racial justice partners” to warn tech companies to stop selling their surveillance tech to government agencies.
 Residents are also forcing cities around the world to regulate surveillance technologies.